mitsdev01/SOS/README.md

 After reboot, log in and the baseline process will start automatically.

+> **Note**: The launcher creates a tracker file (`C:\temp\sos-rename-complete.flag`) to prevent duplicate machine rename prompts.
+If you launch the baseline via the launcher, you won't be prompted to rename the machine again at the end of the baseline process.

 #### Option 2: Full Baseline Setup (Manual)

 1. Open PowerShell as Administrator